 When tonsils are present, in many people, they also attract bacteria, decaying food, debris, and all the same components of biofilm along with very smelly odors.
 The presence of tonsil stones makes this even more pronounced.

 If an individual has thick layers of tongue biofilm accumulation, no amount or combination of home remedies will successfully penetrate the entire biofilm layer.
-Only professional treatment will completely remove the entire biofilm layer.
+Only professional treatment will completely remove the entire biofilm layer and restore fresh breath.
 This technique is called Tongue Rejuvenation.